fluid-project/infusion-docs/src/documents/CoreAPI.md

 model material, this will not trigger an error - all successive indirections will simply return `undefined`. `fluid.get` accepts various esoteric piece of configuration allowing it to operate indirection rules encoded in arbitrary JSON material - these are imperfectly supported, contact us if you are interested.

+### fluid.getImmediate(model, path)

 * `model {Any}` The model object to be indirected into.
 This may be `undefined`, etc. without triggering an error.
-* `path {String|Array of String}` Either a period-separated [EL path](FrameworkConcepts.md#el-paths) representing a chain of properties to be navigated, or else an array of path segments representing this
+* `path {Array of String}` An array of path segments representing representing a chain of properties to be navigated
 * Returns: `{Any}` The result of the indirection of the path into the supplied model

-### fluid.getImmediate(model, path)

 An extremely simplistic, high-performance variant of `fluid.get` that supports none of the same bells and whistles - it is only capable of navigating over concrete object properties that are actually present in the model, and the path must have already been parsed out into an array of segments.
 It still, however, operates the same semantic as `fluid.get` for navigating over undefined values.

-* `model {Any}` The model object to be indirected into.
-This may be `undefined`, etc. without triggering an error.
-* `path {Array of String}` An array of path segments representing representing a chain of properties to be navigated
-* Returns: `{Any}` The result of the indirection of the path into the supplied model

 ### fluid.set(model, path, newValue)